 You’re done!
 Now you have a brand spanking new hard drive that contains everything that was on the old one!

-Bonus tip #2: This is the easiest cloning method of all (and it works with both 2.5″ laptop hard drives and 3.5″ desktop drives)!
+Bonus tip: If you don’t mind spending a few bucks, here’s the easiest method of cloning a drive of all (and it works with both 2.5″ laptop hard drives and 3.5″ desktop drives)!